andrewk17111/CalcExpr.NET/README.md

 1. **Make Your Changes**: Implement your changes and commit them with clear and descriptive commit messages.
 1. **Submit a Pull Request**: Open a pull request to the `dev` branch of the main repository, detailing the changes you made and why.

-### Code of Conduct

-We adhere to a Code of Conduct to ensure a welcoming and inclusive environment for everyone.
-Please read and follow our [Code of Conduct](https://github.com/andrewk17111/CalcExpr.NET/blob/dev/CONTRIBUTING.md) before contributing.

 ## License

 CalcExpr.NET is released under the GPL-3.0 License.